Ages 10½–14 They plan it, they pack it, they lead it

 + What does my child need to bring?

-Just a water bottle and clothes they don't mind getting muddy.
+Just a water bottle and weather-appropriate clothes for the field.
 Uniform comes after the first few weeks.

 + Is there a waiting list?